 - ACAS (Aged Care Assessment Service) review potential aged care customers and list their details on a secure industry website which may be filtered by providers to identify potential new customers

 - Baptcare Spiritual Care collects information about residents’ cultural and social background to ensure the provision of individualised care

 - The Fundraising and Marketing Department may collect information to facilitate financial support of our programs by the public

 Baptcare may also receive information about you from referrers.
 Generally, you will need to give consent to the organisation collecting your information for them to disclose the information to us.
 The exception is where Baptcare is authorised by law to collect your information or where we are providing statutory services in association with Child Protection.

-Where Baptcare is engaged by the Department of Human Services to provide statutory services on its behalf (Victoria only), any personal and health information collected is held in secure databases provided by the Department of Human Services.
-The Department of Human Services also requires Baptcare to comply with the Privacy and Data Protection Act 2014 (Vic) so as to ensure that the department and Baptcare are bound by the same legislative framework.
+Where Baptcare is engaged by state departments of Human Services to provide statutory services on its behalf, any personal and health information collected is held in secure databases provided by the Department, as well as held securely by Baptcare.
+DHHS also requires Baptcare to comply with the Privacy and Data Protection Act 2014 (Vic) so as to ensure that the department and Baptcare are bound by the same legislative framework.